WBNS-TV: Subchannels

 The station's digital signal is multiplexed:

 WBNS-TV broadcasts in Dolby 5.1 and uses its SAP channel for varying purposes, including simulcasts of its radio sister and simulcasts of NOAA weather radio, along with Descriptive Video Service (DVS) and Spanish-language NFL coverage from CBS.

 On June 12, 2009, WBNS-TV launched Doppler 10 Now, a weather subchannel, carried on channel 10.2, based on the Local AccuWeather platform.
 On May 28, 2013, WBNS-TV announced that the 10.2 subchannel would begin carrying Antenna TV.
-WBNS' promotions for the network, tagged as "Ridiculously Retro", showcase clips from Flippo the Clown and Lucy's Toyshop, hinting that old, local favorites could return to the airwaves, but that did not happen.
+WBNS' promotions for the network, tagged as "Ridiculously Retro", showcase clips from Flippo the Clown and Luci's Toyshop, hinting that old, local favorites could return to the airwaves, but that did not happen.
 On June 16, 2015, Antenna TV was replaced with Decades on channel 10.2.
 Then on October 1, 2017, WBNS-TV activated channel 10.3 and moved Decades there, replacing it with Heroes & Icons on channel 10.2.
 On September 26, 2019, Heroes & Icons was replaced with MeTV on channel 10.2 after WCMH-TV dropped MeTV carriage in favor of Court TV.
 At midnight on January 1, 2020, Decades was dropped from channel 10.3 and replaced with Dabl.
 Decades carriage moved to WCBZ-CD channel 22.5.
+Early in 2023, Circle was replaced with Shop LC on 10.6.

 Analog-to-digital conversion

 WBNS-TV shut down its analog signal, over VHF channel 10, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 21, using PSIP to display WBNS-TV's virtual channel as 10 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 21, using virtual channel 10.